line72/usbmdistros/website/content/products/arcanist-caustic_apparitions.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/arcanist-caustic-apparitions-lp-vinyl-lim-300) for $22.00 :: (lim.300)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/arcanist-caustic-apparitions-lp-vinyl-lim-300) for $22.00 :: vinyl (lim.300)